yy77hello/FocusPlaces/README.md

 ## Notes
 - Ensure your Google Places API key has billing enabled and the necessary APIs turned on.
-- Reviews returned by the Places Details endpoint are limited; the script fetches up to a small number of recent reviews per place.
+- Reviews returned by the Places Details endpoint are limited; the script fetches up to a configurable number of recent reviews per place.